 - If the contractor himself gives you a receipt or other proof of payment issued by the supplier, call them to confirm.

-- If in doubt, talk to a lawyer or notary who can advise you.
+- When in doubt, talk to a lawyer or notary who can advise you.

 Too many people don’t know that it’s not enough to write “door and window payment” on the cheque for peace of mind.
 You need to include the name of the contractor and his supplier, whose identity you’ll know from the disclosure notice.

-If you neglect this detail and your contractor does not pay his suppliers, they will come to you to collect what’s owed to them.
-If there are many of them, you may have to pay a second time for a substantial part of the project costs.
+If you neglect this detail and your contractor doesn’t pay his suppliers, they’ll come to you to collect what’s owed to them.
+If there are many, you may have to pay a second time for a substantial part of the project costs.

 And, you cannot refuse to pay.
 Suppliers have a powerful tool known as a construction lien in Ontario or legal construction hypothec in Quebec, that should not be taken lightly.
 If either of these is implemented by a supplier on your premises, it will prevent you from selling your house before they are paid, since part of it legally belongs to them.
 Essentially, they piggybacked a mortgage on your house to be paid first upon its resale.
 Your creditors may not appreciate it.